Motiflets -- Simple and Accurate Detection of Motifs in Time Series: Parameter Selection

 For a given length $l$, let $EF^{(l)}$ be the list of the $k-1$ extents $p^{(l)}=[d^{(l)}_i]_{i=2}^k$ and $e^{(l)}$ be the number of identified elbows.
 The \emph{$AU\_EF$} score for length $l$ is defined as:

 I.e., in our implementation we iterate over reasonable values for $l$ and choose the value where $AU\_EF()$ is minimal.

 Figure~\ref{fig:window_size_selection} shows two plots of the \emph{AU\_EF} for a range of discrete motif lengths $l \in [25, \dots, 200]$ for our running ECG example (left) and also an EEG sleep data set (right).
 The AU\_EF has its minimum around $l=0.8s$ to $l=1s$, equal to a heartbeat rate of $60$-$80$ bpm.
 The resulting motif sets are shown in Figure~\ref{fig:elbow_method}.
 In EEG sleep data the local minima correspond to sleep spindles at $5s$ and K-Complexes at $10-20s$ in sleeping cycles.
 Further evaluations of this method on more data sets can be found on our supporting web page~\cite{MotifletWebPage}.
+On the presented two datasets and ranges, learn-l took $1.5$s for ECG and $18.6$s on EEG.
+Runtimes vary with input ranges $[l\_{min}, l\_{max}]$.